-Mick D'Arcy enters his 19th season as the head coach of the Central Connecticut women's soccer program.
-D'Arcy has compiled a 175-147-33 record, making him the winningest coach in program history.
-He has led his team to the NCAA Tournament six times and has been honored as Northeast Conference Coach of the Year four times.
+Mick D'Arcy will begin his 22nd season as the head coach of the Central Connecticut women's soccer program in 2021 having led the group to unprecedented success.
+D'Arcy has compiled a 212-155-38 (.570) record, making him the winningest coach in program history.
+He has led his team to the NCAA Tournament nine times and has been honored as Northeast Conference Coach of the Year seven times.

 D'Arcy also saw three student-athletes earn NEC major awards for the 2014 championship season.
 Tori Sousa became the eighth player in CCSU history to be named NEC Player of the Year, Nicki Turley was tabbed the NEC Goalkeeper of the Year and Jennifer Cafferky earned NEC Rookie and Defensive Player of the Year honors.
 In addition, Kelly Halligan was named to the All-NEC First-Team and Brianna Scaldaferri was a member of the NEC All-Rookie Team.